PAST2212/certthreat/README.md

 **How it Works**:

-1. Put your brand names or mailing domain names into this TXT file "User Input/keywords.txt" line per line for monitoring operations (without the TLD).
+1. Put your brand names or mailing domain names into this TXT file "userdata/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.

-2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
+2. Put common word collisions into this TXT file "userdata/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.

 - e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", ...